-It’s that time of year again.
-The weather is warm and our student researchers are finishing up their school year.
-So here are some things for you to think about: If a student has been serving a major role on the project, plan for who is going to complete any analyses and assume administrative or regulatory duties (e.g., the next Continuing Review!)
-Update personnel as appropriate.
-Remove students if they are no longer going to … Read More
+If you perform clinical research and have a student on your Institutional Review Board (IRB) protocol, here are some things for you to keep in mind as summer approaches: If a student has been serving a major role on the project, plan for who is going to complete any analyses and assume administrative or regulatory duties (e.g. the next Continuing Review).
+Update personnel as appropriate – remove students if they are no longer going to … Read More

 If you are submitting a memo with your Institutional Review Board submission, it should be written to give the IRB staff and reviewers a brief overview of the initial, modification, continuing review or reportable event.
 Memos are not required with submissions but are helpful if the changes are extensive, complicated, or potentially confusing.
 If you are submitting a modification or continuing review that includes changes to the protocol and/or Investigator’s Brochure, it is important that … Read More

 Improvements in eCoI: In the Electronic Conflict of Interest system, researchers describe outside activities, significant financial interests and related research projects.
 The portion of the eCoI disclosure where these related projects are chosen and described has been updated: a) The “master project list” that the researcher reviews to find his/her “related” projects is now sortable by a number of parameters (e.g., title, sponsor, PI, IRB #, PPQ#) and b) The questions posed about each related … Read More